 Before you learn how to epilate, let’s first know more about the types of epilator that are available in the market.

-The basic difference between dry and wet epialtors is that dry epilators can only be used on dry skin while the wet ones can be used during a shower.
 People usually prefer wet epilators as using them on wet skin reduces pain, but dry epilators are less messy.
 Beginners are usually advised to use wet epilators due to the reduced pain associated with them.

 - Shave – Shave 2 days prior to epilating.
 Epilating shorter hair is much more comfortable.